MRLintern/Music_Data_Warehouse/README.md

-# Data Warehouse
+# Data Warehouse for Music Files

-Project Data Warehouse as part of the Udactiy Data Engineer Nanodegree.

 ## Project Summary
 An implementation of a Data Warehouse leveraging AWS RedShift.
 This projects contains the ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team.